akka/akka-management/bootstrap-joining-demo/aws-api/README.md

 Step 1: Launch Instances
 ------------------------

-From the AWS Management Console, provision a few EC2 instances (at least 2).
-Recommended image: Ubuntu Server 16.04 (AMI ID: ami-26ebbc5c).
+From the AWS Management Console, provision a few EC2 instances (you'll need at least 2).
+Recommended image: Ubuntu Server 16.04
-As for the instance type, this demo app runs fine on t2.small instances.
-Once the instances are ready, ssh into them.
-You'll need to install Java 8.
+(AMI ID: ami-26ebbc5c).
+As for the instance type, this demo app runs fine on t2.medium instances.
+As for the security group, for now, just select the default one and make sure you allow yourself ssh access to your instances.
+Once the instances are ready, ssh into them - you'll need to install Java 8.
 You can use this [guide](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-get-on-ubuntu-16-04).
-As for the security group, for now, just select the default one and make sure you enable ssh access.

 Step 2: Create IAM Role
 -----------------------

 Since the `akka-discovery-aws-api` module uses the AWS HTTP API, we need to make sure that the proper security authorizations are in place.
 Hence, this step is about creating a IAM role.
-The IAM sections is in the AWS Management Console, under "Services" and under "Security, Identity & Compliance".
+The IAM section is in the AWS Management Console, under "Services" and under "Security, Identity & Compliance".
 Click "Create role" and select "AWS service" (for type of trusted entity) and EC2 (for the service that will use this role).
 Attach the "AmazonEC2ReadOnlyAccess" permission to this role.
-This permission should be sufficient for the `akka-discovery-aws-api` to do its job.
+This permission should be sufficient for the `akka-discovery-aws-api` module to do its job.

 Step 3: Attach IAM Role